Live GNS3 topologies plus a live Containerlab + SONiC node for cloud-datacenter workflows.

 MAESTRO is the out-of-band automation host for this lab.
 It runs Ansible, Nornir, and Terraform

-against the Infrahub source-of-truth and the GNS3 fabric, giving you a single place to drive
+against the current GNS3 fabric and live containerlab SONiC nodes, giving you a single place to drive

 configuration, validation, and live demos.